×

 If you are thinking about moving to Dusseldorf, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Dusseldorf is generally quite high.
 The average cost of renting an apartment in the city is usually around €1,000 per month, while the average cost of buying a property is around €3,000 per square meter.
-Prices can vary significantly depending on the area and the size of the property," wrote a member in Dusseldorf.
+Prices can vary significantly depending on the area and the size of the property," remarked one expat living in Dusseldorf, Germany.

 How do I meet people in Dusseldorf?